- Become a Notary

 Step 4- Sign the statement and oath of office

-Sign the statement and oath of office before another notary.
+Sign the statement and oath of office attached to the notary bond you receive from us before another notary.
 The notary will put you under oath and notarize the document.
 The oath is a pledge that you will uphold the constitutions of the United States and Montana and perform your duties to the best of your ability.

 Step 5- Complete the Montana notary application

 Step 6- Order a notary stamp and notary journal

 All Montana notaries are required to record notarial acts in a journal and authenticate them with an inked notary stamp.
 All our notary stamps are made in house and comply with Montana notary law.

 Step 7- Email us a copy of your notary commission certificate.